-In America’s defense, where they have done wrong, they have always been voices of reason and virtue that have persecuted those wrongs, and those voices put blood on the line where necessary to set things right.
+In America’s defense, where they have done wrong, there have always been voices of reason and virtue that have prosecuted those wrongs and then put blood on the line where necessary to set things right.
 Even in times great injustice, the seeds of change were sewn and, often over generations, unjust practices have been and will continue to be discarded, not despite the philosophy of the Founding Fathers but because of them.

 It is part of the American culture to wet the appetite of each generation to make a better nation than the previous generation.

 God forbid we should ever be 20 years without such a rebellion.

 Why should we care at all about “virtue“?
 Because people will protest over the political.
 They will kill over virtue.
 Berkeley, CA, Huntington Beach, CA, and Alexandria, VA prove that the ideal of peaceful pluralism in America is a thing of the past, at least for the time being.
 Today, two vast political camps dominate the American landscape, motivated by a toxic brew of inflammatory misinformation and entrenched habitual mistrust of “the other“.